slatedocs/slate/source/includes/markdown/_07-auth.md

 #### Request

 When your app receives a code from the authorization endpoint, it can now be exchanged for a proper token.
-You may also get a `refresh_token`, which can be used to request new tokens when the current one expires without needing to redirect or reauthorize the user.

 If you have a `client_secret`, this request should be sent from your secure server.
 The browser should never see your `client_secret`.